jevakallio/NaNoWriMo/spoilers/outline/thriller.md

 Wint doesn't believe her.
 She was always crazy, and she's clearly gone off her rocker.
 Wint tries to go on with his life, but mysterious things start to happen.
 His office is broken into.
 His landlady reports there were strange men at his house.

-Half hoping EXGF still has his wallet, he takes the necessary precautions (fly to Norway, cross the border, etc...?) and goes to the safe house.
+Half hoping Ada still has his wallet, he takes the necessary precautions (fly to Norway, cross the border, etc...?) and goes to the safe house.

 ### Safe house (in Helsinki)

 He gets there and meets a cast and crew of characters living off the grid.
 They have computers, but none of them are connected to the internet.
 When they need internet connections, they go wardriving or to public networks -- none of which can be trusted.

-EXGF has not been seen since he met Wint, and it's all Wint's fault.
-We hear about the importance of EXGF to the movement.
+Ada has not been seen since he met Wint, and it's all Wint's fault.
+We hear about the importance of Ada to the movement.

 Wint needs to work together with the Safe house residents to find her, and perhaps, save her.